man holding a clipboard and leaning on a large transport truck

 • May drive as part of a two-person team or convoy

-• Operate and drive primarily straight trucks to transport goods and materials mainly on local routes and short inter-urban routes
+• Mainly operate and drive straight trucks to transport goods and materials on local and short routes

-• Perform pre-trip, en route and post-trip inspection and oversee all aspects of vehicle such as condition of equipment, and loading and unloading of cargo
+• Perform pre-trip, en route and post-trip inspection and oversee loading and unloading of cargo

 Earnings